 - The page most visited (what attracts the visitors most) will show the page that is ranked high by the search engines.

 - Measure the underlying success of your website.

-- Know if the strategies you have put in place are bringing in the success or not.
+- Know if the strategies you have put in place are bringing in success or not.

-At this point, responsive websites are highly recommended because they can fit well on any device screen and the website will still remain presentable.
-Nowadays people prefer using their phones to access the internet at any time, if a site is inconvenient what do you think will make a visitor stick there?
-Websites made for desktop purposes cannot fit well on different screens and will require zooming in and out.
+At this point, responsive websites are highly recommended because they can fit nicely on any device screen and the website will still remain presentable.
+Nowadays, people prefer using their phones to access the internet at any time, if a site is inconvenient what do you think will make a visitor stick there?
+Websites created for desktop purposes cannot fit well on different screens and will require zooming in and out.